The Nuttiest Things the Left Is Saying About Brett Kavanaugh’s Nomination

 — Norm Eisen (@NormEisen) July 10, 2018

-Eisen, once the “ethics czar” during the Obama administration, is citing the nomination of the Bush-appointed D.C.
-Federal Appeals Court judge and lifelong public servant as an “extraordinary circumstance” calling for “extraordinary measures.”
+Eisen, once the “ethics czar” during the Obama administration, is citing the nomination of the Bush-appointed U.S. Court of Appeals for the District of Columbia Circuit judge and lifelong public servant as an “extraordinary circumstance” calling for “extraordinary measures.”
 Taken to its logical conclusion, Eisen’s statement would disallow all presidents in essence from putting forward any SCOTUS nominees.
 After all, it is theoretically possible that at some juncture, some president could be personally involved in a case that could ultimately be decided in part by a justice he or she once nominated.
 And “patron” — seriously?

 Then there was this commentary by Democratic socialist Alexandria Ocasio-Cortez, who offered her particular take on the “automatic disqualification” of the new SCOTUS nominee via Twitter.
 She suggested that espousing a belief that contradicts her own — in this case, on whether a sitting president is indictable — automatically renders one ineligible to serve on the nation’s highest court.